 The standard term for a PHP configuration file is php.ini.
 However, DreamHost uses the term phprc file instead.
 This acts the same way – only the name is different.
 In this article, only the term phprc is used.

-Some variables (in particular, memory_limit, post_max_size and upload_max_filesize) are subject to internal limitations; increasing them significantly beyond the default values will not work correctly and will cause issues with your site.
+Some variables (in particular, memory_limit, post_max_size, and upload_max_filesize) are subject to internal limitations; increasing them significantly beyond the default values will not work correctly and cause issues with your site.

 Why increase the PHP memory limit?

 PHP allows a default amount of memory to be used when processing a website.
 Sometimes, a website needs more than the default amount of memory.
-If that's the case, you can increase it to fit the needs of your site.
+If that's the case, you can increase it to fit your site's needs.

 You may also receive an error on your site indicating that the memory limit has been reached.
 It may appear like this: